Hunter of the moment. Completely relaxed when energised.A road trip through Andalusia in the new

-Through the beautiful Sierra de Grazalema, I head on towards the Atlantic coast.
+Through the beautiful Sierra de Grazalema, I continue towards the Atlantic coast.
 The

 It is probably this self-determination that I feel again right now, right here, that makes the moment so precious.

-"The aim of my trips is to catch moments that can only be captured by my head and not my camera."
+"The aim of my trips are to catch moments that can only be captured by my head and not my camera."

 The second day of my road trip is coming to an end; the door of the